Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Human Subject Experiments

-Having conducted model optimization sessions for all participants, the individually trained GP models were aggregated into a single, aggregate GP model that captures the population-level relationship between the rendering parameters and the participants' perceived realism.
-From the aggregate GP model, three separate rendering parameter sets were selected and labeled as the \emph{best}, \emph{mid}, and \emph{worst}.
-The \emph{best} parameter set had the highest (local maximum), and the worst parameter set had the lowest (local minimum) perceived realism score based on the posterior estimations of the aggregate GP model.
-The mid parameter set had the average perceived realism score of the \emph{best} and the \emph{worst}.
+After training the GP models, \textit{Model Validation} sessions were conducted to evaluate whether the learned perceptual maps identified rendering parameters consistent with the human judgments.
+Three rendering parameter sets, labeled \emph{best}, \emph{mid}, and \emph{worst}, were selected from the posterior GP model to be validated.
+The \emph{best} and \emph{worst} sets corresponded to a local maximum and a local minimum of the posterior perceived-realism score, respectively, while the \emph{mid} set was selected to have an intermediate posterior score between them.
+For the memory-foam reference, these sets were selected from the aggregate GP model, as this session serves as the primary validation of the aggregate perceptual map.
+For the other silicone materials, an analogous post-optimization validation was conducted using parameter sets selected from each participant's individually trained GP model, whose details are presented in the Supplementary Document~\cite{Supplementary}.

-In the \textit{Aggregate GP Model Validation} session, these three parameters were compared pairwise (two at a time, labeled as Model~A and Model~B) in a forced-choice task.
-In each trial, participants were presented with two models and asked to classify their similarity as \emph{Close}, \emph{Similar}, or \emph{Different} and select the one that felt more similar to the physical reference.
-The validation dataset, therefore, contained preferences and classifications collected over 12~trials per participant, with each rendering type presented 8~times.
+During each validation trial, participants interacted with two selected renderings for 12~s and compared them in a forced-choice task.
+Participants classified the perceived similarity of each rendering to the physical reference as \emph{Close}, \emph{Similar}, or \emph{Different}, and then selected the rendering that felt more similar to the reference.
+The validation dataset contained preferences and classifications collected over 12~trials per participant, with each rendering type presented 8~times.
+The validation session, including the warm-up period, lasted approximately 10~min for each material.

-The goal of \textit{Aggregate GP Model Validation} session was two-fold: (i)~to validate whether the aggregate GP model had indeed converged to adequately capture the \emph{best}, \emph{mid}, and \emph{worst} models according to human perception; and (ii)~to validate that the \emph{best} parameter set possesses perceived realism that closely matches the physical viscoelastic material.
-The validation session, including the warm-up period, lasted approximately 10~minutes.